 Bromeliads add a tropical flourish to your home, porch, or office and are available in a wide variety of colors.

 They make an excellent houseplant and would light up a corner of the bathroom.
-They grow slowly, so there’s no need to prune or shape and the blooms last for weeks.
+They grow slowly, so there’s no need to prune or shape the plant and the blooms last for weeks.

 Bromeliads require minimal care to thrive.
 Place in medium to bright light.
 They prefer bright, indirect light or morning sun.
 They would love to be your bathroom plant!

-Water the top inch of potting soil of the Bromeliad once the soil feels dry.
+Water the top inch of the potting soil once the soil feels dry.
 Never allow the soil to become saturated.
 Bromeliads are fairly drought tolerant.

-Studies show that raising plants such as Bromeliad indoors can help clear indoor air of pollutants.
+Studies have shown that raising plants such as Bromeliad indoors can help clear indoor air of pollutants.
 And having plants in your home improves your mood, sparks your creativity, and reduces stress.